fonoster/fonos-rtpel7lb/README.md

 Environment variables are used in the entry point script to render configuration templates.
 You can specify the values of these variables during `docker run`, `docker-compose up`, or in Kubernetes manifests in the `env` array.

-- `NG_CONTROL_PORT` - To receive control requests from RTPEngine clients such as Routr, OpenSIPS, Kamailio, etc.
+- `NG_CONTROL_PORT` - To receive control requests from RTPEngine clients such as Routr, OpenSIPS, Kamailio, etc. Defaults to `22222`
-- `ADMIN_PORT` - Port for operations internal to this service
+- `ADMIN_PORT` - Port for operations internal to this service.
+Defautls to `8080`
 - `TIMEOUT` - Time in seconds to receive hearbeat(or be removed).
 Defaults to `30`

 ## Exposed ports

-- `2223` - Default NG Control Protocol Port
+- `22222` - Default NG Control Protocol Port
 - `8080` - Default Admin Port

 ## Contributing